CentreForDigitalHumanities/cookiecutter-webapp-deluxe/{{cookiecutter.slug}}/CONTRIBUTING.md

 ### Commands for common tasks

-The `package.json` next to this README defines several shortcut commands to help streamline development.
+The `package.json` in the project root defines several shortcut commands to help streamline development.
 In total, there are over 30 commands.
 Most may be regarded as implementation details of other commands, although each command could be used directly.
 Below, we discuss the commands that are most likely to be useful to you.
 For full details, consult the `package.json`.

 Install the pinned versions of all package dependencies in all subprojects: